codebynumbers/ftpretty/README.rst

     # Put using string data (in python 3 contents should be bytes)
     f.put(None,  'someremote/file/greeting.txt', contents='blah blah blah')

+    or

+    # Put a tree on a remote directory (similar to shutil.copytree, without following
+    # symlinks

+    f.upload_tree("Local/tree", "/remote/files/server")

     # Return a list the files in a directory
     f.list('someremote/folder')
     ['a.txt', 'b.txt']